microsoft/promptflow/src/promptflow-evals/README.md

 [![License: MIT](https://img.shields.io/github/license/microsoft/promptflow)](https://github.com/microsoft/promptflow/blob/main/LICENSE)

 ## Introduction
-Evaluators are custom or prebuilt promptflow pipelines that are designed to measure the quality of the outputs from language models.
+Evaluators are custom or prebuilt promptflow flows that are designed to measure the quality of the outputs from language models.

 ## Usage
-Users can create run evaluators on the local machine as shown in the example below:
+Users can create evaluator runs on the local machine as shown in the example below:

 ```python
 import os